petdance/bobby-tables/s/adodotnet.md

 There is a higher level of abstraction built into ADO.NET: using a [**data set**](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/ado-net-datasets) -- an in-memory representation of the data independent of any specific data source or data provider. [**Data adapters**](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/populating-a-dataset-from-a-dataadapter) are the bridge between the data source and a data set.
 The data adapter makes use of commands in two ways:

-1. Fill the data set with data, using `SelectCommand`,
+1. Fill the data set with data, using the commmand at the data adapter's `SelectCommand` property,
-2. Synchronize data changes between the data set and the data source, using `InsertCommand`, `UpdateCommand`, and `DeleteCommand`.
+2. Synchronize data changes between the data set and the data source, using the commands at the `InsertCommand`, `UpdateCommand`, and `DeleteCommand` properties of the data adapter.

 These commands are also liable to be vulnerable to SQL injection.